maxxentropy/claudeops/docs/PRD_WORKFLOW_GUIDE.md

 This system breaks down large PRDs into context-window-optimized phases that can be implemented step-by-step using existing slash commands.
 It ensures no context is lost, progress is tracked, and work can be resumed across sessions.

+**Path Resolution**: All PRD-related files are automatically saved relative to your repository root, regardless of where you run the commands.
+See [Path Resolution Guide](PATH_RESOLUTION_GUIDE.md) for configuration options.

 ## Complete Workflow

 ### Step 1: Create PRD